Homepage / Popular Bullion Refiners: Johnson Matthey

 The following is how Johnson Matthey applied serial numbers to their Gold 400oz.
 LBMA "Good Delivery" Bars:

-Johnson Matthey produced Silver bullion bars as small as 1 gram up to
+Johnson Matthey used to produce silver bullion bars ranging from as small as 1 gram to LBMA "Good Delivery" bars weighing 1000 ounces.

-Furthermore, Johnson Matthey made several different-sized silver bullion bars, cast and poured in the following sizes:
+The company manufactured several sizes of silver bullion bars, which were either minted or poured in the following sizes:

 Johnson Matthey Silver bullion bar production took place in the following countries: